Wondering what I've been up to all week?

 My paintings are of things which bring me joy in our beautiful environment.
 My craft is more whimsical and made to share gentle humor and laughter.
 I may be in the minority of artists when I say, “I hope my work makes you laugh!”
 I like to smile and share my offbeat sense of humor in my craft in particular.

 Nature is my main inspiration so when I can I find somewhere to walk, hike, or get in, on, or near the water.
 My sketchbook and paints are always with me!
 I've been known to paint or sketch craft designs on a trail, from the water, in a car perched in ridiculously unlikely spots...I'll even paint outdoors at night.
-I get design
+I get design ideas from our beautiful and lush environment, and I hope you sense joy in my whimsical interpretation of it in my crafts.

 I particularly enjoy working with others in life and in art, and teaching art to students.
 I have worked extensively with underserved students in inner city schools, and presently I teach art in a museum to students visiting from all over my state.